 These may not have made it into our top five SEO trends for 2023 but they will all play their part in shaping the search marketing industry.

-If you have any concerns about your SEO strategy heading into the next year or the challenges ahead, our team is ready to help.
+If you have any concerns about your SEO strategy heading into the next year or the challenges ahead, our team of SEO specialists are ready to help.
 Call us on 023 9283 0281 or fill out this contact form and we’ll get right back to you.

 Lee has been working in the online arena, leading digital departments since the early 2000s, and oversees all our delivery services at Vertical Leap, having joined back in 2010.